maubanel/GMS2-Screen-Positioning/positioning-text-3/README.md

 ##### `Step 16.`\|`MTP`| :large_blue_diamond: :small_orange_diamond:   :small_blue_diamond:

+Ok, lets set the y on the y-axis to the 6th line and set the x to room_width.
+Type the below script in obj_circle: Create event.

 ![alt_text](images/.png)

 <img src="https://via.placeholder.com/500x2/45D7CA/45D7CA" alt="drawing" height="2px" alt = ""/>

 ##### `Step 17.`\|`MTP`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

+Now *press* the <kbd>Play</kbd> button in the top menu bar to launch the game.
+Woops we have a major problem.
+It looks like there is nothing in the room.
+We do not see the circle at all.
+Now that does not mean it is not in the game, it just means that it is not in the room.
+In fact, it is one pixel outside the room on the right.
+Since we have put it on the very right hand side of the room and its origin is on its left side it is just outside the room.
+In the image below the dotted circle represents the approximate position of this sprite that we can't see.
+Woops we have a major problem.
+It looks like there is nothing in the room.
+We do not see the circle at all.
+Now that does not mean it is not in the game, it just means that it is not in the room.
+In fact, it is one pixel outside the room on the right.
+Since we have put it on the very right hand side of the room and its origin is on its left side it is just outside the room.
+In the image below the dotted circle represents the approximate position of this sprite that we can't see.

 ![alt_text](images/.png)